mschouler/aero-optim/docs/mesh.md

 The meshing routine then goes through the following steps:

-1) a `ChildMesh` object is instantiated from the configuration dictionary,
+1) a `Mesh` object is instantiated from the configuration dictionary,

 2) the `build_mesh()` method is called on the instantiated object which then triggers subsequent calls: